BobbyTheAnalyst/HEALTHCARE_DATA_ANALYSIS-VISUALIZATION/README.md

 And seeks to have an overview/ descriptives analysis of its operations within the state.

 ### Problem Statement
-This project showcases Floridas medicare system and gives a descriptive analysis of how HUMANA medicare operates in the state of florida.
+The state of florida is a state of over 20 million people and Humana our client wants in clear simple terms to know how its faring in the state based on its medicare service delivery, by eveluating its key performance indicators

 After analytically examining the dataset, 3 questions needs to be answered.

-1. How many people are using Medicare in the state and its counties?
+1. How many people are using Medicare in the state?
-2. How many people are using Humana medicare in the state and its counties?
+2. How many people are using Humana medicare in the state ?
-3. What is Humana's share of the market in the state of Florida and its couties?
+3. What is Humana's share of the market in the state of Florida ?

 ### Data Sourcing
 The data was collected from data.gov.